Your browser is not optimized for viewing this website.

 Cancellation Policy:

 Camp transfers or full refunds will be given for cancellations requested one week or more before the camp start date.
-For cancellation requests received less than one week before the camp start date, you may choose to transfer to another camp or receive a refund minus registration fees of $15.99.
+For cancellation requests received less than one week before the camp start date, you may choose to transfer to another camp or receive a refund minus registration fees of up to $20.

 Minimum enrollment: 6